-Study participants were randomly assigned to a vaccine group using an interactive web-based response technology system with each group comprising 15 participants (12 active vaccine recipients and 3 placebo recipients).
-Participants received two 0.5-ml doses of either BNT162b1 or placebo, administered by intramuscular injection into the deltoid muscle.
+Study participants were randomly assigned to a vaccine group using an interactive web-based response technology system with each group comprising 15 participants (12 ac vevaccine recipients and 3 placebo recipients).
+Participants were to receive two 0.5-mL doses of either BNT162b1 or placebo administered by intramuscular injection into the deltoid muscle.

-BNT162b1 incorporates a good manufacturing practice-grade mRNA drug substance that encodes the trimerized SARS-CoV-2 spike glycoprotein RBD antigen.
-The coding sequence for the antigen has been deposited with GenBank (accession number, MN908947.3).
-The mRNA is formulated with lipids as the mRNA-lipid nanoparticle drug product.
-The vaccine was supplied as a buffered-liquid solution for intramuscular injection and was stored at -80 °C. The placebo was a sterile saline solution for injection (0.9% sodium chloride injection, in a 0.5-ml dose).
+BNT162b1 incorporates a Good Manufacturing Practice (GMP)-grade mRNA drug ubsta ce that encodes the trimerized SARS-CoV-2 spike glycoprotein RBD antigen.
+The coding sequence for the antigen has been deposited with GenBank, accession code MN908947.3.
+The mRNA is fo mulated with lipids as the mRNA-LNP drug product.
+The vaccine was supplied as a buffered-liquid solution for intramuscular injection and was stored at -80 °C. The placebo was a sterile saline solution for inject on (0.9% sodium chloride injection, in a 0.5-mL dose).